google/comprehensive-rust/src/concurrency/send-sync/sync.md

 > A type `T` is [`Sync`][1] if it is safe to access a `T` value from multiple
 > threads at the same time.

-More precisely, the definitions is
+More precisely, the definition is:

 > `T` is `Sync` if and only if `&T` is `Send`